“`html

 Massage Therapy School in Northern Virginia

-AVI Career Training in Vienna, VA offers a hands-on Massage Therapy program that prepares you to meet Virginia’s 500-hour licensing requirement and launch a career in one of the fastest-growing wellness fields in the DC metro area.
+AVI Career Training in Vienna, VA offers a hands-on Massage Therapy (NO FINANCIAL AID FOR THIS PROGRAM) program that prepares you to meet Virginia’s 500-hour licensing requirement and launch a career in one of the fastest-growing wellness fields in the DC metro area.

-If you’re looking for an accredited massage therapy school in Northern Virginia, you’re in the right place.
+If you’re looking for an accredited massage therapy (NO FINANCIAL AID FOR THIS PROGRAM) school in Northern Virginia, you’re in the right place.
 This page covers everything you need to know — what you’ll learn, what Virginia requires for licensure, how long training takes, what you can earn, and why AVI graduates are working in top spas and clinics across Fairfax County and beyond.

 Ready to take the first step?
 Apply now at AVI Career Training and find out when the next class starts.